Wallmob/POSConnector/README.md

    ]
 }

-// Invoked on POS connect POSConnector.onConnect(function(){
+// Listen for connect event POSConnector.onConnect(function(){

   // Subscribe for status messages from POS